DerartuDagne/Data-Structure-and-Algorithms/Data Structures/Arrays/Readme.md

  data structure used to handle collections of items, and they function more like dynamic arrays rather than static arrays.

+## Applications of Array

+Arrays are used in a wide variety of applications, including:

+- Storing data for processing

+- Implementing data structures such as stacks and queues

+- Representing data in tables and matrices

+- Creating dynamic data structures such as linked lists and trees

  ## Common Array Method Interms of Complexity

   Common Array Method Interms of Complexity to identify either Worst case scenario or Average case scenario